UCSB-MEDS/shiny-dashboard/bren-student-data-explorer/text/about-motivation.md

-This interactive data explorer was built to visualize admissions and career outcome data of current students and recent graduates.
-It includes demographics of all Bren students and career outcomes for master's students (MEDS & MESM).
+This interactive data explorer visualizes career outcome and admissions data of current students and recent graduates of the <a href="https://bren.ucsb.edu/" target="_blank">Bren School of Environmental Science & Management</a>.
+It includes career outcomes for master's students (MEDS & MESM) and demographic information for all students (MEDS, MESM & PhD).

 We developed this explorer with the intention of supporting: